TCM Tongue Analysis vs. Blood Tests: When to Use Each

 Doctor’s conclusion: “You’re healthy, maybe it’s stress or depression”

-Tongue diagnosis (MyZenCheck):
+Tongue analysis (MyZenCheck):

 - Pale swollen tongue with tooth marks